Sidney Poitier

 Death2022-01-06

 BiographySidney Poitier ( PWAH-tyay; February 20, 1927 – January 6, 2022) was a Bahamian-American actor, film director, activist, and diplomat.
 In 1964, he was the first black actor and first Bahamian to win the Academy Award for Best Actor.
-He received two competitive Golden Globe Awards, a BAFTA Award and a Grammy Award, and was nominated for two Emmy Awards and a Tony Award.
-In 1999, he was ranked among the "American Film Institute's 100 Stars".
+Among his other accolades are two competitive Golden Globe Awards, a BAFTA Award and a Grammy Award, in addition to nominations for two Emmy Awards and a Tony Award.
+In 1999, he was ranked number 22 among the "American Film Institute's 100 Stars".
 Poitier was one of the last surviving stars from the Golden Age of Hollywood.

 Poitier's family lived in the Bahamas, then still a Crown colony, but he was born in Miami, Florida, while they were visiting, which granted him U.S. citizenship.
 He grew up in the Bahamas, but moved to Miami at age 15, and to New York City when he was 16.
 He joined the American Negro Theatre, gaining his breakthrough film role as a high school student in the film Blackboard Jungle (1955).
-Poitier gained fame for his leading roles in films such as The Defiant Ones (1958), for which he became the first African American to be nominated for an Academy Award for Best Actor.
-The performance also won him the Silver Bear for Best Actor.
+Poitier gained fame for his leading roles in films such as The Defiant Ones (1958), for which he won the Silver Bear for Best Actor and became the first African American to be nominated for an Academy Award for Best Actor.
 In 1964, he won the Academy Award and the Golden Globe for Best Actor for Lilies of the Field (1963).

 Poitier broke ground playing strong leading African American male roles in films such as Porgy and Bess (1959), A Raisin in the Sun (1961), and A Patch of Blue (1965).
 He acted in three films in 1967, films which addressed race and race relations: To Sir, with Love; Guess Who's Coming to Dinner, and In the Heat of the Night, the latter of which earned him Golden Globe and BAFTA Award nominations.
 In a poll the next year he was voted the US's top box-office star.
 Poitier made his directorial film debut with Buck and the Preacher (1972), followed by A Warm December (1973), Uptown Saturday Night (1974), and Stir Crazy (1980).
 He later starred in Shoot to Kill (1988) and Sneakers (1992).